- Visiting Chesapeake?

 Provisional Ballot Process for Voters Who Arrive Without Identification

-A voter who arrives at the polling place without an acceptable form of photo identification will be given the opportunity to vote a provisional ballot.
-After completing the provisional ballot, the individual voting will be given written instructions from the election officials on how to submit a copy of his/her identification so that his/her vote can be counted.
+A voter who arrives at the polling place without an acceptable form of identification or who refuses to sign an ID Confirmation Statement, will be given the opportunity to vote a provisional ballot.
+After completing the provisional ballot, the individual voting will be given written instructions from the election officials on how to submit a copy of his/her identification or sign and submit an ID Confirmation Statement so that his/her vote can be counted.

-The written notice given to the voter will provide the necessary information, including email, fax, and address of where the ID should be delivered.
+The written notice given to the voter will provide the necessary information, including email, fax, and address where the ID or ID Confirmation Statement should be delivered.